Unveiling the World of Cosmetic Colour Ingredients

 Pearlescence: The Mica Magic

 For a pearlescent look, mica reigns supreme.
 Pigments are layered on top of mica bases, and the possibilities are endless.
 Titanium dioxide coated onto mica plates at various thicknesses provides a spectrum of effects and colours.
-Additional pigments further expand the colour horizon, offering an array of choices.
+Additional pigments expand the possibilities and choices.
 There are also mica substitutes available such as Synthetic Fluorphlogopite and Calcium Aluminium Borosilicate.

 Challenges and Triumphs: Unveiling the Beauty of Colours

 Some hues may fade under sunlight, a concern addressed through UV-absorbing additives or opaque packaging.
-Natural dyes occasionally carry an odour, necessitating the use of masking scents.
+Natural dyes occasionally carry an odour which necessitates the use of masking scents.
 Microplastic glitter, once ubiquitous, now bows to the rise of biodegradable ‘bio-glitters,’ embodying beauty and environmental responsibility.
 Glitter used to be made using coated sheets of a polymer such as polyethylene, which is then chopped into extremely small pieces to provide different grades and sizes of glitter.
-The bio-glitters use a biodegradable base structure onto which pigments are coated.
+However, the bio-glitters use a biodegradable base structure onto which pigments are coated.

 Particle size variation can present another issue, with some colourants defined within the nanoparticle classification.
 Carbon black, titanium dioxide, and zinc oxide, while often used as UV filters, possibly fall into this category.
 Suppliers’ documents are vital for clarifying particle sizing.